 OOSA may change this policy by updating this page.
-You should check this page from time to time to ensure that you are happy with any changes and each time before you submit your personal information.
+You should check this page regularly to ensure that you are happy with any changes, and each time before you submit your personal information.

 What information do we collect?

-You may browse the web site without telling us who you are or revealing any personal information.
+You may browse the Out of School Alliance website without telling us who you are or revealing any personal data.
 The only information we gather during general browsing is from standard server logs.
 These include your IP address, domain name, browser type, operating system, and information such as the web site that referred you to us, the files you downloaded, the pages you visit, and the dates/times of those visits.
-This information is not used to develop a personal profile of you.
+This information is not used to develop a personal profile of you and is only recorded for the purpose of statistical analysis and to monitor website security.
 The log files are regularly purged.

-You may however provide us with personal information, for example, if you register for a newsletter, subscribe to our member services, order a product from our shop, complete a survey or request information.
-In circumstances such as these we may collect personal information from you to help process this request.
+You may however choose to provide us with your personal data, for example, if you register for a newsletter, subscribe to our member services, order a product from our shop, complete a survey or request information.
+In circumstances such as these we will collect personal data from you to help process this request.
 You may be asked for:

 - occupational details